lueyoung/local-tex/README.md

 ### 2 Building the image

-If the above image is unavailable, you can build as follow:
+If the above image is unavailable, you can build as follows:

 ```bash
 docker build -t <your-image> .